swiftlang/swift-org-website/sswg/index.md

 ## Meeting Time

 The SSWG meets biweekly on Wednesday at 2:00PM PT (USA Pacific).
 The meetings take place in the weeks with the [odd week numbers](http://www.whatweekisit.org).
+Meeting notes are available on the [forums.swift.org](https://forums.swift.org/c/server/workgroup-meeting-notes/46).